 No, students are not allowed to re-apply once they have submitted an application and have been declined.

-We accept applications year round, however, the latest we will consider an application is 4 months prior to the desired elective.
-We suggest applicants submit their application 6 months in advance.
+4 months prior to the desired elective, however, we suggest students submit their applications 6 months in advance.

 The School of Medicine does not have a TOEFL code.
-Please include a copy of your TOEFL scores with the rest of the documents in your application.
+Please upload a copy of your TOEFL scores through the AAMC VSLO application.

 Visiting international students need B-1 Visa status.
 Please read this document: United States Visa Information.